hieu0902/Information-Theory-Project/README.md

 # Information-Theory-Project
-A small project about transmission by LoRa
+A small project about temperature and humidity transmission by LoRa